dev-jvb/vbscripts/README.md

 used for shell users.

-exmaple email address: not_jvanB@shell.com
+To trigger an alert; here's my email address: not_jvanB@shell.com (JvB)

-Have fun!
+Have fun, CDT!